SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 Yeah, a better readme. :P Certainly more language versions, if they come to us.
 And of course we will continue with upgrading and expanding the mod, since our community is tremendously talented!

 CHANGELOG:
-: New Hybrid graphics.
+2.2e: New Hybrid graphics.
 New Jungle landing block.
+Overhauled bigobs to remove negative indexes.
 Increased Auto Cannon's aim range.
 Fixed FRNITURE death tiles association.
 Fixed some fences.
 2.2d: Fixed some research related microbugs.
 2.2c: Fixed incorrect terrain texture coordinates.
 2.2b: Fixed a missing trajectory.
 Fixed a missing terrain.